Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Introduction

+The instruction manipulations give broad possibilities of handling the configuration as it evolves, for one can keep the particles moving until they arrive at more convenient locations.
+We achieve fixation by successively settling the particles at appropriate places.
+In this procedure we set up a trap for each particle, yielding a globally stable configuration.
+We finally show that this scheme has positive probability of working indefinitely.

+An important step is to look ahead in the future before deciding which semi-legal operations should be performed.
+It is crucial though that the Diaconis-Fulton instructions are explored in a careful way, in order to keep independence.
+This approach allows a fine control over the motion of each individual particle.

-This paper is divided as follows.
+This paper is organized as follows.
 In Section~\ref{sec2results} we give precise definitions of the models and statements of the results.
 In Section~\ref{sec1flag} we study the Diaconis-Fulton representation and relate stability of the initial configuration to local fixation of the system.
-In Section~\ref{sec1phasetransition} we introduce a manipulation of the Diaconis-Fulton instructions and show that the occupation time is non-decreasing with respect to this change.
-We then prove the phase transition for the ARW by settling each particle at a convenient place.
-In Section~\ref{sec5phasetransitionssm} we prove phase transition for the SSM, by introducing a semi-legal operation and a slight different procedure to settle the particles.
-In Section~\ref{sec1concluding} we discuss extensions of our results, describe the class of models where this approach may be applied, mention some related models, and conclude with open problems.
+In Section~\ref{sec0heuristics} we explain the general strategy used in the proofs and give an overview of the main ideas.
+In Sections~\ref{sec1phasetransition} and~\ref{sec5phasetransitionssm} we prove the phase transition respectively for the ARW and SSM.
+In Section~\ref{sec1concluding} we discuss extensions of our results and conclude with open problems.